 Well, as editor of Practical Travel Gear I’m trying out an insane amount of new apparel, luggage, and gadgets each year.
 I’m still a minimalist at heart though, so I try to take only high-impact items, preferably ones that are light and can do more than one thing.

-As a writer I can go out with just a camera, pen, notebook, and water bottle.
-But I guess the things I pack almost every international trip are a Steripen water purifier, a multi-charger unit for the gadgets, a portable charger for when I don’t have time or place for an outlet, lightweight quick-dry clothes, a couple pairs of good double-duty shoes, a small toiletry kit with the essentials, a good sun hat, and a real book or the Kindle.
-I hardly ever use my smart phone for non-work things though, so that sits in the room a lot.
+As a writer, I can go out with just a camera, pen, notebook, and a water bottle.
+But I guess the things I pack almost every international trip are a Steripen water purifier, a multi-charger unit for the gadgets, a portable charger for when I don’t have time or place for an outlet, lightweight quick-dry clothes, a couple of pairs of good double-duty shoes, a small toiletry kit with the essentials, a good sun hat, and a real book or the Kindle.
+I hardly ever use my smartphone for non-work things though, so that sits in the room a lot.

 All of them involve bad bus rides really, from scary mountain passes to riding on top of one in Laos for hours.
 The worst though was one in Egypt — where idiot drivers hardly ever turn on their lights — in really thick fog.
 The driver was still hauling ass at the normal speed and twice we almost had a head-on collision with another bus.
 People and gear went flying everywhere.
 I really did start wondering if I would arrive alive.

 Coolest “local” experience you were invited to?

 Despite all the scams and hassles in Morocco, we trusted a guy we met who was heading the same way as us and he took us all around Fez to places we never would have found, invited us to lunch with his family, introduced his friends, and told us where else we should go in the country.
 He didn’t want a thing from us, which shows sometimes you have to let go of your suspicions.
 We also taught English in Istanbul and Seoul, so we went to a lot of parties and dinners with locals in those places.